slucasmyer/wallet-generator/README.md

 To build and run the wallet generator securely, you'll need:

-1. 2 computers: one internet-connected, and one air-gapped, both running identical Ubunutu Distros - *preferably ubuntu > 18.04* - with [Go](https://golang.org/dl/) installed on the internet-connected machine.
+1. 2 computers: one internet-connected, and one air-gapped, both running identical Ubuntu Distros - *preferably ubuntu > 18.04* - with [Go](https://golang.org/dl/) installed on the internet-connected machine.
 2. A sercure and encrypted transfer device, such as a USB drive.

 ## Usage